-Shibboleth can also mean a belief held strongly by members of a group such as the Catholics belief in The Real Presence of Christ in the Eucharist.
+Shibboleth can also mean a belief held strongly by members of a group, such as the Catholic belief in The Real Presence of Christ in the Eucharist.
 And many centuries ago, if you couldn't say the word correctly, you were a goner.

 According to the Bible, the people of Gilead used the word as a password because their enemies, the Ephraimites, couldn't pronounce the "sh" properly.
 Here's the story.

 Judges 12:5-6 says, “The Gileadites took the fords of the Jordan toward Ephraim.
 When any of the fleeing Ephraimites said, ‘ Let me pass,’ the men of Gilead would say to him, ‘ Are you an Ephraimite?’
 If he answered, ‘ No!’ they would ask him to say ‘Shibboleth.’
-If he said ‘ Sibboleth,’ not being able to give the proper pronunciation, they would seize him and kill him at the fords of the Jordan.
+If he said ‘ Sibboleth,’ not giving the proper pronunciation, they would seize him and kill him at the fords of the Jordan.
 Thus forty-two thousand Ephraimites fell at that time.”

-The concept of SOS Shibboleths came to me years ago as a 'catch-word' to help me spend and save more wisely.
+SOS Shibboleths' concept came to me years ago as a catchword to help me spend and save more wisely.

-Now initially “SOS” was a maritime international distress signal which in years past was tapped out Morse Code–dot,dot,dot,dash,dash,dash,dot,dot,dot.
-(That piece of information was added by my retired submarine Captain husband.)
+Initially, “SOS” was a maritime international distress signal tapped out Morse Code–dot, dot, dot, dash, dash, dash, dot, dot, dot.
+(My retired submarine Captain husband added that piece of information.)
 But these letters can also help us focus on frugal shibboleth living.

-These are my top ten SOS’s.
-They are economical in the amount of brain space they require, but rich in what they can do for your life.
-Try them on, for an SOS Shibboleth a day will keep the creditor away.
+These are my top ten SOSs.
+They are economical in the amount of brain space they require but rich in what they can do for your life.
+Try them on, for an SOS Shibboleth each day will keep the creditor away.